MIROC-DOC/model_description/draft/p-rad.md

 where $\bar{\lambda}^{w}$ is the averaged wavelength of the wavelength range, $B_{n}^{w}$ is the parameter determined by function fitting.
 This is calculated to the atmospheric temperature of each layer $T_l$, and the boundary atmospheric temperature of each layer $T_{l+1/2}$, surface temperature $T_g$ and temperature $1\mathrm{K}$ higher than surface temperature $T_{g+1K}$.
 The calculations are performed for each wavelength and each layer.
 In the following description, the subscript of the wavelength range $w$ is omitted.

-###  Calculation of the optical thickness to gas absorption
+###  Calculation of the Optical Thickness to Gas Absorption

 In this section, `SUBROUTINE:[PTFIT2]` in pradt.F is described.